SantanderMetGroup/climate4R/README.md

 ```

 ## Example of use
 Examples of use of the framework are given in the reference papers above.
-In the following we illustrate the main functionalities of `climate4R` with a simple example, consisting on **loading and bias correcting EURO-CORDEX data over Southern Europe.** More details at the [brief introduction to climate4R](/man/2018_ClimateInformatics_Gutierrez.pdf) document in the `man` folder and full code at the companion [jupyter notebook](/man/notebooks/climate4R.ipynb).
+In the following we illustrate the main functionalities of `climate4R` with a simple example, consisting on **calculating an ETCCDI index (Summer Days) brom bias corrected EURO-CORDEX data over Southern Europe.** More details at the [brief introduction to climate4R](/man/2018_ClimateInformatics_Gutierrez.pdf) document in the `man` folder and full code at the companion [jupyter notebook](/man/notebooks/climate4R.ipynb).

 <img src="/man/figures/climate4r_example.png" align="center" alt="" width="" />